bartificer/programming-by-stealth/docs/pbs49.md

 // key boogers maps to value: false
 ```

-If you need to process the keys in order you need to first extract them form the object with `Object.keys()` which returns an array, then sort that array with the instance function `.sort()` which returns another array, and only then can you loop over the keys with a `for...of` loop.
+If you need to process the keys in order, you need to first extract them from the object with `Object.keys()` which returns an array, then sort that array with the instance function `.sort()` which returns another array, and only then can you loop over the keys with a `for...of` loop.

 Explicitly, this is what you need to do: